hjdhjd/homebridge-unifi-protect/docs/BestPractices.md

 Enabling notifications on all your cameras will ensure that iOS is alerted to when motion occurs and, crucially, *updates the snapshots of the cameras in the background*.
 What this means for you is that your HomeKit experience will feel more responsive and faster, because anytime there's a motion event, the Home app will refresh that image automatically in the background.

 "But wait!" you say..."how do I not get spammed?!"
-Under each notification setting you'll see additional options for `Time` and `People`. **This** is where you can set how often you want to your iPhone to alert you to a motion event.
+Under each notification setting you'll see additional options for `Time` and `People`. **This** is where you can set how often you want your iPhone to alert you to a motion event.
 The options are quite robust and very flexible.
 So...if you only want to be alerted when you aren't home, use the `People` option to only alert you when you (or everyone in your house if you choose) aren't home.

-What this allows you to do is to have your cake and eat it too - when the Home app is alerted that a motion event has occurred, it will refresh it's snapshot in the background, every time.
+What this allows you to do is to have your cake and eat it too - when the Home app is alerted that a motion event has occurred, it will refresh its snapshot in the background, every time.
 You only get alerted with a push notification if you really wanted to be and you can customize those notifications in flexible ways within the Home app.

 ##### Motion Switches
 Motion switches exist as a way to tell HBUP to stop sending motion event updates to HomeKit when Protect detects them.
 There are situations where this may be what you really want to do so, but for the most part, this isn't really useful.
 What most users tend to want is control over the push notifications they receive on the iPhones and iPads.
 That's best done within the Home app notification settings for the camera, and not by disabling event updates from the camera to HomeKit.
 That's why, by default, motion switches are disabled - most users don't need them and they degrade from a responsive user experience in the Home app itself.